Protein:

 Traditionally kalua pork is wrapped in a combination of ti leaves and banana leaves.
 We have never had much luck finding ti leaves on the mainland, so we typically just use banana leaves.

-Continue to cook the pork butt to an internal temperature of about 200-203 degrees.
-You are monitoring the internal temperature with a temp probe, right?
+Continue to cook the pork butt to an internal temperature of about 200-203 degrees F. You are monitoring the internal temperature with a good digital thermometer, right?
 If you are not monitoring with a temp probe, the wrapped stage will typically take another 2-3 hours for a 5-pound pork butt.
-Again, this will vary greatly depending on many variables so please monitor your temp.
+Again, the amount of time will vary greatly depending on many variables so please monitor your temp.

 Rest the Hawaiian Pulled Pork

-Once the pork has reached temp, remove it from the grill and let it rest for at least 15-30 minutes before shredding.
-You can also rest the pork, wrapped, in a cooler or Cambro for many hours if it is done before you are ready to start your luau.
+Once the pork has reached temp, remove the wrapped pork shoulder from the grill and let it rest for at least 15-30 minutes before shredding the tender pork.
+You can also place the pork roast, wrapped, in a cooler or Cambro for many hours if it is done before you are ready to start your luau.

 Serving the Hawaiian Style Kalua Pork